Tony Fox Sales: Early career

-He and Anulka Dziubinska were married on August 20, 1978, in Los Angeles.
-He and his brother, Hunt, did some recordings together which were stored away after Tony had a car accident in 1979 so severe that he was all but dead for several minutes before being revived.
-He was consequently in a coma for over eight months but eventually recovered from his injuries and went back into music.
+Some of Tony and Hunt's recordings were placed in storage after Tony was injured in a car accident in 1979 so severely that he was near death for several minutes before being revived.
+He was consequently in a coma for over eight months but eventually recovered from his injuries and returned to working as a musician.

-Sales and Taryn Power, daughter of the late movie star Tyrone Power and actress Linda Christian, had two children, Anthony Tyrone "Tony" Sales (born September 4, 1982) and Valentina Fox Sales (born September 10, 1983).
+1980s to present

-In 1982, Sales joined a band named Chequered Past, which included singer/actor Michael Des Barres (later of Power Station), ex-Sex Pistols guitarist Steve Jones, and Blondie’s bass player Nigel Harrison and drummer Clem Burke.
+In 1982, Sales joined a band, Chequered Past, which included singer/actor Michael Des Barres (later of Power Station), ex-Sex Pistols guitarist Steve Jones, and Blondie’s bass player Nigel Harrison and drummer Clem Burke.
 According to Des Barres, the choice of name was not an idle one.
 "All the members have been through a lot," he told the Los Angeles Times at his house in Hollywood, including the fact that Sales had fully recovered from a debilitating auto accident.
-After an album released by Chequered Past in 1984 flopped the band broke up shortly afterward.
+After an album released by Chequered Past in 1984 flopped, the band broke up shortly afterward.

-Sales joined David Bowie, Reeves Gabrels and Hunt Sales in Tin Machine in 1988.
+The Sales brothers joined David Bowie and Reeves Gabrels to form the band Tin Machine in 1988.
 The New York Times said of the band's first album, "Tin Machine sounds as if it was made by people working together, not by a producer with a computer."
-On November 23, 1991, Tin Machine appeared on Saturday Night Live, which was hosted by then child actor Macaulay Culkin.
-Tin Machine recorded three albums and did two tours before it broke up in 1992.
+On November 23, 1991, the band performed on Saturday Night Live, which was hosted that episode by then child actor Macaulay Culkin.
+Tin Machine recorded three albums and toured twice before dissolving in 1992.
 Bowie later stated that his memories of Tony and Hunt Sales' contribution to Lust for Life led him to invite them to join Tin Machine.

 Throughout the 1990s, Sales recorded and produced and was a member of the short-lived all-star band The Cheap Dates, which included actor Harry Dean Stanton, Jeff "Skunk" Baxter and Slim Jim Phantom.

 Sales and Hunt's recordings from the late 1970s were released in 2008 by Perseverance Records as a solo album, Hired Guns.
 An e-book about them, Quintessentially Soul Brothers: The Sales Brothers In Their Own Words by Stephanie Lynne Thorburn, was published in 2009.